 - vbDatabaseCompare: For Database Comparison.

-To practically understand how to use VBA INSTRREV function, you need to go through the below example where we have written a vba code by using it:
+To practically understand how to use the VBA INSTRREV function, you need to go through the below example where we have written a vba code by using it:

 Sub example_INSTRREV() Range("B1").Value = InStrRev(Range("A1"), " ") End Sub